 Powderheadz Rating

-Burton Imperial Snowboard Boots are stiff all-mountain boots that gives the rider a lot of response during fast and aggressive riding.
+Burton Imperial Snowboard Boots are medium flex all-mountain boots that gives the rider a lot of response during fast and aggressive riding.
 They have an antimicrobial coat inside the boot liner to prevent smell from building up.

 Powderheadz Rating